zebrunner/legacy-documentation/docs/guide/test_runs_and_sessions.md

 At the top of the Test Runs page, you can filter the results by different criteria:

+1. Name.
+2. Reviewed/not reviewed.
-* Test status (passed, failed, skipped, aborted, in_progress, queued, unknown)
+3. Test status (passed, failed, skipped, aborted, in_progress, queued, unknown).
-* Environment
+4. Environment.
-* Platform name
+5. Platform name.
-* Browser name
+6. Browser name.
-* Time range
-* Name of a test suite.
+7. Start date.

 ### Add stored filter